laxitajain/laxitajain/README.md

-<p align="left">Hey!
-I am Laxita Jain.</p>
+<p align="left">Hi There! :) I am Laxita Jain, an aspiring developer.</p>
-- I’m currently working on developing my coding skills.
+-learning full stack web development right now

-- focusing on C++ rn.
+-the world of coding and open-source enthralls me like none other :p -coding, as per me, is intellectually stimulating and can heal you in more ways than one.

 <p align="left"> Find me on:</p>
 <p align="left">